 Objectives and priorities for religious communities

-In the Act on Support to Religious Communities, the Riksdag has adopted objectives for support to religious communities.
-This support is intended to enable religious communities to conduct active and long-term religious activities in the form of worship, pastoral care, teaching and social services.
+In the Act on Support for Religious Communities, the Riksdag has adopted various objectives to ensure stable and long-term conditions for religious communities to actively conduct active religious activities in the form of worship, pastoral care, teaching and social services.

 What the Government wants

-The Government wants to enable religious communities to conduct long-term religious activities in the form of worship, pastoral care, teaching, social services and more.
+The Government wants to ensure religious communities are able to actively conduct religious activities in the form of worship, pastoral care, teaching, social services and more over the long term.

-In cooperation with the Swedish Commission for Government Support to Faith Communities and the religious communities themselves, important issues are addressed, such as values, respect and tolerance.
+In cooperation with the Swedish Commission for Government Support for Faith Communities and the religious communities themselves, important issues such as values, respect and tolerance are also addressed.